Matthew Stafford Super Bowl Player Prop Bets | Los Angeles vs. Cincinnati 2/13/2022

 Matchup vs. Cincinnati

-- Stafford had 203 passing yards in one matchup against the Bengals, 81.5 yards below his over/under for Sunday.
+- In one matchup against the Bengals, Stafford had 203 passing yards, 81.5 yards fewer than his over/under for Sunday.

-- Stafford threw a touchdown pass in that outing against the Bengals.

 - Note: Stafford's stats vs. Bengals date back to 2016.